1. Introduction / background

 If the controls are found to be ineffective, or to be creating other hazards, the implementation of further controls may be necessary.
 This process should be documented and the updated information recorded and copies sent to firstname.lastname@example.org.

 5.4 Record keeping

-Work areas are required to keep copies of completed workplace health and safety audits for auditing purposes.
+Work areas are required to keep copies of completed workplace health and safety audits for monitoring and internal auditing purposes.
 They are also required to provide HR with copies of all completed audits.